siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 ## Rotations and Phases of Number Densities

-A minus-signed value is different from an opposing ultrareal.
-It is a rotated
+A minus-signed presentation is different from an opposing ultrareal.
+It is a rotated presentation of a square-value, not an ultrareal value itself:
-square-value:

 $$
--U = (iu)^2,
-\qquad
-i^2 = -1.
+\operatorname{Rot}_{\pi}(U)=(iu)^2.
 $$

+In ordinary complex notation, this rotated presentation is written with the minus sign because:

+$$
+i^2=\operatorname{Rot}_{\pi}(1).
+$$

+That is the description that matters: $-1$ is not a negative ultrareal object.
+It is the symbol for a half-turn of the visible square-value.

 The sign records a turn.
-In the complex-analytic toolset of standard calculus, developed from Euler's notation, multiplication by $i$ is a quarter-turn of the inner state, and squaring returns that turn as a half-turn in the visible value.
+Multiplication by $i$ is a quarter-turn of the inner state, and squaring returns that turn as a half-turn in the visible value.
-This uses the notation, mathematics, and operational calculus of standard complex analysis.
-Ultrareals extend that calculus because the square-form is the same.

 If a relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner state.
 The visible coefficient may be the projected descriptor